MetaMask/snaps/packages/examples/packages/interactive-ui/README.md

 - `dialog`: Create a `snap_dialog` with an interactive interface.
 This demonstrates that a snap can show an interactive `snap_dialog` that the user can interact with.

-- `get_state`: Get the state of a given interface.
+- `getState`: Get the state of a given interface.
 This demonstrates that a snap can retrieve an interface state.

 ### onTransaction

-This snap exposes an `onTransaction` handler, which is called when a transaction is sent by the user.
+This snap exposes an `onTransaction` handler, which is called when a transaction

-The snap creates a new Snap interface and returns the ID.
+is sent by the user.
+It shows a user interface with details about the transaction.

 ### onHomePage

-This snap exposes an `onHomePage` handler, which creates a new Snap interface and returns the ID to be shown.
+The snap exposes an `onHomePage` handler, which shows a user interface.

 ```